-2. Are you related to: metro, buses, ticketing, sexual abuse counselling, training courses for counsellors, cryptocurrencies?
+2. Are you related to metro, buses, ticketing, sexual abuse counselling, training courses for counsellors, and cryptocurrencies?

-Although we were founded in 1988, there are other companies that years later started using the term ‘NEXUS’ as a product, service or company name elsewhere in the world.
-They may be calling themselves ‘NEXUS’ or a variation thereof, but we are in no way affiliated or related to them.
+Although we were founded in 1988, other companies started using the term ‘NEXUS’ as a product, service or company name elsewhere in the world.
+They may call themselves ‘NEXUS’ or a variation thereof, but we are not affiliated or related to them.
 Please search again on your favourite search engine.

 3. I want more information on NEXUS-IBA

-You may freely browse this FAQ page or our websites at NEXUS.org and European Gospel Radio.
-If you still have some unanswered question, feel free to use the chat form on the bottom right or contact us online or call any of our numbers listed in our contact form.
-One of our representatives will answer your call 24/7, and someone in charge will call or email you back usually within 24 hours.
+You may browse this FAQ page or our NEXUS.org and European Gospel Radio websites.
+If you still have some unanswered questions, please use the chat form on the bottom right or contact us online or call any of the numbers listed in our contact form.
+One of our representatives will answer your call 24/7, and someone in charge will call or email you back, usually within 24 hours.
 You may also schedule a free 15-minute consultation on our homepage.

-4. How does NEXUS-IBA work and how much does your services costs?
+4. How does NEXUS-IBA work, and how much do your services cost?

 NEXUS-IBA will assist any station, program, content or media provider to find the most cost-effective way to reach their desired audience worldwide.
-NEXUS-IBA is non-commercial, and therefore we sell no service, no equipment, no software (we do not sell anything at a price), but we will recommend and assist you in the process of broadcasting your programs online, on radio, TV or satellite.
-At certain times, we receive donations that may enable us to offer some free-of-charge airtime on our network, usually on a random or very limited time basis.
+NEXUS-IBA is non-commercial.
+We sell no service, equipment, or software (we do not sell anything at a price).
+Still, we will recommend and assist you in broadcasting your programs or podcasts online, on radio, TV or satellite.
+At certain times, we receive donations that may enable us to offer some free-of-charge airtime on our network, usually on a random or minimal-time basis.
 We very much welcome your contributions and financial support.
-However, given our minimal funds at this moment, availability of free of charge airtime to third parties on our stations or live Internet streams is usually an exception.
+However, given our minimal funds at this moment, the availability of free-of-charge airtime to third parties on our stations or live Internet streams is usually an exception.

 5. How do I broadcast live?

-You can broadcast live by connecting you live audio stream (usually from your own home, studio, Church or office) to an audio or streaming server.
-We then take your audio or video stream and we re-broadcast (or: relay) it on any other channel on our network.
-Sometimes small organisations do not have the resources to operate live 24/7.
-For this reason, you can also manage simulated live broadcast using our software or any other commercial software that can produce a live stream to a streaming server.
-NEXUS-IBA will assist you in making this decision, and help you create a live 24/7 stream for your station, or re-broadcast any of your program on any of the Association’s live streaming, radio or TV channels.
+You can broadcast live by connecting your live audio stream (usually from your home, studio, Church or office) to an audio or streaming server.
+We then take your audio or video stream and re-broadcast (or relay) it on any other channel on our network.
+However, sometimes small organisations do not have the resources to operate live 24/7.
+For this reason, you can also manage simulated live broadcasts using our software or any other commercial software that can produce a live stream to a streaming server.
+NEXUS-IBA will assist you in making this decision and help you create a live 24/7 stream for your station or re-broadcast any of your programs on any of the Association’s live streaming, radio or TV channels.

 6. How to listen to our broadcasts?

-Many of our channels are private, created and operated with content belonging by our member stations, and are available only on our members’ websites.
-NEXUS-IBA operates at least two main (public) online streaming channels, namely: IRN (Internet Radio NEXUS: 24/7 news and information about culture, human rights, world politics, science and religion) and All Gospel Radio (24/7 Christian programs and news).
+Many of our channels are private, created and operated with content from our member stations and available only on our members’ websites.
+NEXUS-IBA uses at least two main (public) online streaming channels, namely IRN (Internet Radio NEXUS: 24/7 news and information about culture, human rights, world politics, science and religion) and All Gospel Radio (24/7 Christian programs and news).

-7. How ca I can receive stations using my old heavy duty class short wave radio not via the web or PC on the Internet?
+7. How can I receive stations using my old heavy-duty class shortwave radio receiver, not via the web or PC on the Internet?

 You came to the right place.
-NEXUS-IBA broadcast daily on Shortwave using high power transmitters (150-300 kW), and our broadcasts can be heard almost anywhere in the world, depending on propagation conditions, antenna beams, time and frequency.
+NEXUS-IBA broadcasts daily on Shortwave using high-power transmitters (150-300 kW).
+Our broadcasts can be heard almost anywhere globally, depending on propagation conditions, antenna beams, time and frequency.
 Check our schedules for times, frequencies and target areas.
-Reception on Shortwave – especially at night -, can be possible several thousand kilometres outside our main target areas.
+Reception on Shortwave – especially at night -can be possible several thousand kilometres outside our main target areas.

-8. I run a “pirate” radio station, can you help me turning my broadcast “legal”?
+8. I run a “pirate” radio station.
+Can you help me turn my broadcast “legal”?

 NEXUS-IBA does not support or recommend pirate radio broadcasting.
 Pirate radio or unlicensed broadcasting is illegal in most countries.
-We cannot assist anyone in setting up a pirate, unauthorised or illegal radio or TV station.
-However, many pirate radio stations operators have chosen to air their programs legally on our station, with the benefit of reaching millions of potential listeners by using high power Shortwave or AM/Medium Wave.
+Therefore, we cannot assist anyone in setting up a pirate, unauthorised or illegal radio or TV station.
+However, many pirate radio station operators have chosen to air their programs legally on our station, with the benefit of reaching millions of potential listeners by using high-power Shortwave or AM/Medium Wave.

-You may read our blog story for Tom Taylor’s & EMR who used to broadcast via IRRS & NEXUS-IBA transmitters.
+You may read our blog story for Tom Taylor’s & EMR, which was broadcast via IRRS & NEXUS-IBA transmitters.
 Tom was a well-known pirate radio operator who helped many pirate radio stations in the UK during the ’70s and ’80s.
 In the 1990s’ Tom became a good friend of NEXUS-IBA and IRRS when he decided to stop airing illegally and became a host on our station.
-Tom regretfully passed away on January 22, 2018, leaving an extraordinary legacy to small radio program producers and ex-pirate radio operators that you can still hear on our station every Saturday morning.
+Unfortunately, Tom passed away on January 22, 2018, leaving an extraordinary legacy to small radio program producers and ex-pirate radio operators you can still hear on our station every Saturday morning.

 9. I am a religious broadcaster.
 What kind of rates do you have?

 NEXUS-IBA welcomes religious broadcasters of any denomination.
 We have a non-discriminatory policy in accepting all confessions and all faiths.
-You can read more of our dedicated broadcasts on European Gospel Radio website.
-Please contact us if you wish to start airing on European Gospel Radio.
-You may also find more information on EGR on our site.
+You can read more of our dedicated broadcasts on the European Gospel Radio website.
+Don’t hesitate to contact us if you wish to start airing on European Gospel Radio.
+You may also find more information on EGR on our website.

 10. I am an individual, non-religious, small program producer or podcaster.
 Can I broadcast on your network?

 Yes, of course.
 Small, individual, non-commercial, non-religious broadcasters usually can take advantage of very low rates negotiated with our media providers.
-We provide separate segments for special interest groups and programs that go under the name of IPAR (International Public Access Radio).
+In addition, we provide separate segments for special interest groups and programs under the name of IPAR (International Public Access Radio).
 Please contact us if you wish to start airing on IPAR.